syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/getting-started.md

 <!-- markdownlint-disable MD013 -->

-This section explains you the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge component.
+This section explains the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge component.

 ## Dependencies